a-gram/audioneex/docs/about.rst

-ACR systems can be used in a variety of scenarios, such as broadcast monitoring, over-the-air (OTA) identification, content synchronization, second screen, audio surveillance, etc. Audio content identification and management technology finds applications in a wide range of industries.
+ACR systems can be used in a variety of scenarios, such as broadcast monitoring, over-the-air (OTA) identification, content synchronization, second screen, audio surveillance, etc. Audio content identification and management technology finds applications in several fields.
 Following are a few examples of the most common use cases:

 * User engagement
 * Copyright management